theMK2k/Media-Hoarder/DONE.md

 ### Other

+- [x] App: show search only when in medialist
+- [x] App: show filters only when in medialist
 - [x] App: ask before delete (mdi-delete items)
 - [x] re-browse Source Path
 - [x] calculate video resolution by multiplying width and height and use the megapixels